The best savings accounts (October 2024)

 Some of the best rates are in or linked to current accounts – or you might just want the convenience of having everything at the same bank (though that’s not always a good idea).

-All of these accounts can be opened by anyone, though you will be credit checked for opening the current account itself.
-They’ll often have additional requirements or fees to take in to account.
+Anyone can open all of these accounts, though you will be credit-checked for opening the current account itself.
+They often have additional requirements or fees to consider.
 You may already have seen some of these listed in the easy and limited access lists above.

 You can fix your savings for a year or longer and get a slightly better rate in return.
 However, you need to be sure you won’t need access to that cash over that time.
 The longer you fix, the greater the risk you’ll lose out if rates were to rise.
 But at the same time, they’re protected if rates were to fall.